 What is Reuse?

-Reclaimed Bath tubsReduce-Reuse-Recycle, is a slogan that has been around for years, but the “re-use” part is often overlooked.
+Reduce-Reuse-Recycle, is a slogan that has been around for years, but the “re-use” part is often overlooked.
 Reuse is different from recycling because materials and products are used “as is” without needing to be processed or re-manufactured.
-By seeking out opportunities for others to reuse your materials you will reduce the volume and associated costs of waste disposal, preserve raw materials from unnecessary production, and provide a benefit to your community.
-“One man’s trash is another man’s treasure.”
+Reuse can involve repurposing items such as furniture, office equipment, and building materials to extend their lifecycle, save money, and reduce negative environmental impacts.

-For businesses and institutions, there are a mix of resources available to help make reuse happen.
-Some are focused on business materials.
+For businesses and institutions, there are a mix of resources and outlets available to help make reuse happen.
+Some outlets are focused on business materials.
 Others have a more traditionally residential base, but also accept business-generated materials.
 In all cases, materials should meet the recipient’s specifications.
 Please check the details of what is accepted, operating hours, and handling requirements in order to have a smooth transaction.

 Many charitable organizations accept materials such as furniture, office equipment, appliances, books, and clothing for donation and reuse.
 You could also set up an in-house “take it or leave it” area for things your business may generate that employees may find useful.
 Surplus office supplies or furniture, packing supplies, crates, pallets, or 5-gallon pails are some examples of materials that can be used by employees for personal use.